tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 ## Tags

 Tags are a great way to help users find what they want in the dictionary.
 However badly coordinated tags can quickly become a hindrance.
 Ensure the tag you want to add doesn't exist already in a slightly different form, and consider starting a dialogue about a new tag and what entries could be most usefully tagged with it.

 ## References

 One thing to look out for when auditing a dictionary entry's references is ambiguity of entry type.
 For example, there are two entries for URL: one is for URL as a keyword, and one is a general description of the concept of a URL in the glossary.
 Sometimes two different references should be used in the same sentence, for example:

 	Use the <URL(keyword)> keyword to fetch the contents of a file located at the given <URL(glossary)>

 If there are many references in a given entry, consider sorting them alphabetically - this helps prevent duplication and makes it easier to spot potential ambiguities.

 # Community Documentation Contribution Process

 After creating an account on GitHub at https://github.com/join, there are three main ways of submitting pull requests.
 The first exclusively uses the GitHub website, and is most suitable for people with no experience of git or other version control systems.

 ## Using the GitHub Web Interface

-It is possible to contribute to the LiveCode dictionary using the GitHub website, without having to download any software or use the command line.
+It is possible to contribute to the dictionary using the GitHub website, without having to download any software or use the command line.

 ### Making your dictionary change